-GOP hopes to keep Kansas House seat in special election
+Republicans keep Kansas House seat in special election

 - Republicans have pumped in money to help Estes win

-Washington (CNN)Voters in Kansas' 4th Congressional district will head to the polls Tuesday to vote in a special election for a House seat that few thought would be competitive.
+Washington (CNN)Republican Ron Estes, the state treasurer, has won a special election Tuesday night in Kansas to replace Rep. Mike Pompeo, who became President Donald Trump's CIA director.

-Republican Ron Estes, the Kansas state treasurer, will compete for the House spot against Democrat Jim Thompson, a civil rights attorney and army veteran, and Libertarian Chris Rockhold.
+Estes defeated Democrat Jim Thompson, a civil rights attorney and army veteran, and Libertarian Chris Rockhold.

-The seat, which belonged to Mike Pompeo before he was tapped by President Donald Trump to be CIA director, was considered to be by Republicans a straight win -- until an energized Democratic base left Estes with a smaller advantage.
+The seat was considered to be by Republicans a straight win -- until an energized Democratic base left Estes with a smaller advantage.

+Trump tweeted about the race Tuesday morning, urging voters to get out and support Estes over his Democratic challenger.

+"Ron Estes is running TODAY for Congress in the Great State of Kansas.
+A wonderful guy, I need his help on Healthcare & Tax Cuts (Reform)," Trump tweeted.

-On Monday, Estes had an influential GOP name stumping for him -- Texas Sen. Ted Cruz.
-Cruz, who won the state in the 2016 Republican primaries, introduced Estes at a rally and called on district residents to turnout to vote for the Republican.
+On Monday, Estes had another influential GOP name stumping for him -- Texas Sen. Ted Cruz.
+Cruz, who won the state in the 2016 Republican primaries, introduced Estes at a rally and called on district residents to turn out to vote for the Republican.

 "Today the eyes of the whole country are upon Kansas," Cruz said at the rally.
 "This election, this special election tomorrow, makes a difference."